This post may contain affiliate links. Please see my disclosure policy for details.

-Supposedly for medicinal purposes, this alcoholic shot made of locally grown cashew apples can cure all sorts of illnesses.
+Supposedly for medicinal purposes, this alcohol is made of locally grown cashew apples can cure all sorts of illnesses.

-Of course, if you have one too many shots the side effects don’t have the same healing properties!
+Of course, if you have one too many the side effects don’t have the same healing properties!

 It’s a pretty strong brew, but make sure you try some while you’re here.

 After your tour, you’ll probably be pretty hot from exploring the jungle so the team are on hand to cool you down.

 They will pour some spiced water down your back.
 As you can see, it definitely sends a chill up your spine!